sigp/lighthouse/book/src/faq.md

 ### <a name="vc-resource"></a> Does increasing the number of validators increase the CPU and other computer resources used?

-A computer with hardware specifications stated in the [Recommended System Requirements](./installation.md#recommended-system-requirements) can run hundreds validators with only marginal increase in cpu usage.
+A computer with hardware specifications stated in the [Recommended System Requirements](./installation.md#recommended-system-requirements) can run hundreds validators with only marginal increase in CPU usage.

 ### <a name="vc-reimport"></a> I want to add new validators.
 Do I have to reimport the existing keys?